 |Foster and McClintock (and Hurst if necessary)||Spring Break|

-Note: You must be registered for fall semester classes to be eligible for on-line room selection.
+Note: You must be registered for 12 or more credits for the fall semester to be eligible for on-line room selection.
 Your roommate, quad-mates or suitemates must also be registered in order for you to select housing together.

 Room Selection Notes

 |Single-sex by floor housing 54 students in 24 singles and 15 doubles||